seancdavis/seancdavis-com/www/src/blog/posts/2019-05-04-4-reasons-to-work-on-side-projects.md

 Side projects are an incredibly important part of my life.
 I work on each one for a different reason, but every project I work on provides me _at least_ one of the four benefits listed above.
 I find it crucial to ensure that every side project provides me some personal benefit.
 Otherwise, why work on it?

-And that’s what I’ll leave you with — if you stay guided on your side projects, you will ensure that each project plays the role it should play, while providing you with exactly what you seek from it.
+And that's what I'll leave you with — if you stay guided on your side projects, you will ensure that each project plays the role it should play, while providing you with exactly what you seek from it.